 In 2014, Georgia, Minnesota, and Ohio piloted the NCI-AD Consumer Survey and finished data collection in the same year.
 The NCI-AD Project team compiled data from the three pilot states in the NCI-AD Final Pilot Results report.

 NASUAD, HSRI, and the NCI-AD Steering Committee worked with stakeholders to revise the survey based on the pilot experience.
 In January 2015, the project team conducted a small sample pilot of the revised survey with participants in Georgia.
 The survey was revised again based on this pilot and finalized in March 2015.

 Development of the NCI-AD tool was supported by NASUAD members and the Administration for Community Living (ACL).

-For more information, contact April Young, NCI-AD Project Director.
+For more information, please contact April Young, NCI-AD Project Director.